CSCfi/fairdata-metax/README.md

 `python manage.py migrate`

+__NOTICE__: Skip following steps if your running metax on container and have terminal open in the container

 start the development server with:
 `python manage.py runsslserver --certificate .certs/cert.pem --key .certs/key.pem 8008`

-Open another terminal by either repeating the container terminal access step from above or `cd` into `src`, and load the initial data with following commands:
+Open another terminal and `cd` into `src`, and load the initial data with following commands:

+__These commands must be run in both setups (container/not-container metax)__

 `python manage.py index_refdata`